touchaponk/dolphin-mcp/README.md

 ## Overview

 Dolphin MCP is both a Python library and a command-line tool that allows you to query and interact with MCP servers through natural language.
-It connects to any number of configured MCP servers, makes their tools available to language models (OpenAI, Anthropic, Ollama), and provides a conversational interface for accessing and manipulating data from these servers.
+It connects to any number of configured MCP servers, makes their tools available to language models (OpenAI, Anthropic, Ollama, LMStudio), and provides a conversational interface for accessing and manipulating data from these servers.

 The project demonstrates how to:
 - Connect to multiple MCP servers simultaneously